JasonYuchen/seastar_playground/storage/segment.md

    In the future, we can have a 1 WAL module per shard scheme (like Seastar's disk scheduler) to reduce the number of files and make this WAL module multiplexed.

-2. The indexes are kept in the memory only, which may consume too much memory, in the future we can dump the indexes into files and load these index files in need.
+2. The indexes are kept in memory only, which may consume too much memory, in the future we can dump the indexes into files and load these index files in need.

 ## snapshot organization